franciscop/react-text/readme.md

 // ~> <p>Hello world</p>
 ```

-However, the next example can only be achieved with `render()` since it will pass the plain representation as specified in the dictionary:
+The next example can only be achieved with `render()` since it will pass the plain representation as specified in the dictionary:

 ```js
 <Text greetings render={text => <img alt={text} />} />